 At National Championship Regattas, ISSA will provide a representative to assist in ensuring the quality and fairness of the competition.
-The following decisions will be made by the

-PRO in consultation with the Chief Umpire / Judge and ISSA Representative:
+The following decisions will be made by the PRO in consultation with the Chief Umpire / Judge and ISSA Representative.

-- (a) The decision to abandon a race. - (b) The decision whether to sail in wind speeds possibly too high or too low. - (c) The decision to terminate racing for a day.
+- 1. The decision to abandon a race. - 2.
+The decision whether to sail in wind speeds possibly too high or too low. - 3.
+The decision to terminate racing for a day.

-7.2 COMPETITORS' MEETING
+7.17.2 COMPETITORS' MEETING

-Sailing Instructions, which shall rank as rules and may alter the RRS or these Procedural Rules, shall be made available to all competitors prior to the Competitors' Meeting.
+Sailing Instructions, which shall rank as rules and may alter the RRS or these Procedural Rules, shall be made available to all competitors prior to the Competitor's Meeting.

-7.3 CHANGES TO SAILING INSTRUCTIONS
+7.27.3 CHANGES TO SAILING INSTRUCTIONS